braedynl/CSE231-020-SS20/GLOSSARY.md

 import math  # as is 'math'
 ```

-**Mutable** - A class that passes by reference.
+**Mutable** - Describes a class that passes by reference.
 See [question 5 of the FAQ's Programming section](FAQ.md#programming) for an example on the difference between mutable and immutable types.

 **Operator** - A character, or small set of characters that the programming language interprets as the programmer performing some arithmetic, or short-hand operation with regards to an overloaded class.